openactive/test-interface/README.md

 # Open Booking API Test Interface
-This is the repository of the documentation and JSON-LD namespace for the test interface of the [Open Booking API](https://www.openactive.io/open-booking-api/EditorsDraft).
+This is the repository of the specification and JSON-LD namespace for the test interface of the [Open Booking API](https://www.openactive.io/open-booking-api/EditorsDraft).

-Please find documentation relating to this namespace at https://openactive.io/test-interface.
+Please find documentation relating to this specification and namespace at https://openactive.io/test-interface.

 ## Contribution